 – Bernadette, with regards to Klymaxx’s beginnings, is it true that one of the group’s early percussionists, Bonnie Thompson, helped you put the band together?

 Bernadette: It’s funny you should ask that because I’m writing a book called “A Cry No-One Heard” which is dedicated towards Bonnie Thompson, who was the invisible force behind my career.
 My family had turned against me when I dropped out of college to focus on forming Klymaxx, so all I had was my idea for a girl band, but no money or resources to make it happen.
 I decided to use the Yellow Pages to call record companies at a time when Bonnie was working as an A&R person for a label in Watts.
-She picked up the phone when I called and said, “I’m interested.
-Why don’t you come down to the Motown building and talk to me about your idea? “.
-So I went down there and we clicked instantly; my dream of an all-girl band was something she thought was great.
-She didn’t consider herself to be musically talented, but she wanted to be involved in the business, and so she decided to help me by becoming the financier of the group.
+She picked up the phone when I called, and after hearing my idea she said, “I’m interested.
+Why don’t you come down to the Motown building and tell me more? “.
+So I went down there and we clicked instantly; she thought the idea of an all-girl band was great.
+She didn’t consider herself to be musically talented, but she wanted to be involved in the business, so she decided to help by becoming the financier of the group.
 By dating wealthy men, she would use the money she got from them to pay for our rehearsal time.
 She also did her best to integrate herself into the group.
 For example, she got a Syndrum with a pair of drumsticks was like, “I think I can play the this…“, even though she couldn’t because she had no rhythm (laughs).
-She eventually left the group, whilst I continued on to find the members of the line-up that became successful.
+She eventually left the group, and I continued on to find the line-up that became successful.
 But Bonnie and I are in touch right now and are best friends.
 Her story is in the book, which is part of a series that I’m releasing next year.